ibi/wf-extensions-chart/com.ibi.odometer/README.md

 ## Description

 This extension shows a simple label with an odometer-style spinning animation.
+Based on the [Odometer](http://github.hubspot.com/odometer/docs/welcome/) JavaScript library.

 ## Configurations